Glue & Adhesive Automation

 Why automate glue and adhesive application in automotive production

-Manual adhesive application can be difficult to standardize, particularly in high‑mix automotive environments where part geometries, materials, and cycle times vary.
-Inconsistent application can lead to rework, quality defects, and line instability.
+Manual adhesive application can be difficult to retrofit with traditional automation for automotive environments where humans are in the working areas, and where part geometries make for un-ergonomics applications.
+Inconsistent glue and adhesive application can lead to rework, quality defects, and line instability.

-By integrating collaborative robots directly into adhesive stations, manufacturers can better control motion, speed, and application paths.
-This supports predictable adhesive quality while complementing existing assembly processes without introducing rigid automation.
+By integrating collaborative robots directly into manual adhesive work stations on the assembly line or sub-assemblies, auto manufacturers can better control motion, speed, and application paths.
+This supports predictable adhesive quality while complementing existing assembly processes without introducing rigid traditional automation.

 Key outcomes include: